oscarbutler/P5-Mildew-Detection/README.md

 - There should also be a prediction on whether a leaf is healthy or has got powdered mildew.

 - It also needs to have a working dashboard.
+This must be interactive and allow the user to upload multiple images and make accurate predictions.

 ## Technology Used